 How to set up your drums: Throne, Snare, Hi Hat, and Kick Pedals

 This page is a reference for setting up the most critical part of your kit.
-But it does not include information about setting up your toms or cymbals.
-This guide applies for both acoustic and electronic set-ups.
+However, it does not include information about setting up your toms or cymbals.
+These recommendations apply to both acoustic and electronic set-ups.

-We’re going to start with the throne, (the seat you sit on when you drum, named the “throne” for obvious reasons!) the snare drum, and your pedals (kick and hi hat.)
+On this page we’re going to address the throne, the snare drum, and your pedals (kick and hi hat.)
 This is the foundation of your set up, so it is critical that you get this part right.
 It’s probably a good idea if your kick drum is attached to the kick pedal, because we need to make sure the snare drum will fit in our set up with the kick drum.
 If you are playing an acoustic kit, your hi hat pedal will be connected to the hi hat stand–however, the images below show the pedal only.

 Sit on the throne with your feet on the pedals, with your feet fairly far apart.
 When placing your pedals, consider that you’ll need to fit the snare drum between your knees, and most snare drums are 14” across.
 And then you’ll want at least an inch or two of space between the drum and your knees on either side, so that your legs won’t bump it accidentally as they move up and down.